-Negotiating and drafting contracts, during any year involves risk allocation.
+Negotiating and drafting contracts during any year involves risk allocation.
 In 2022, businesses will likely place a high priority on this for prudent risk management.
-The past few years, businesses were at great risk of financial loss due to COVID-19 issues such as government-mandated shutdowns, increased spending on workplace safety measures, labor shortages, and supply chain issues.
+In the past few years, businesses have been at great risk of financial loss due to COVID-19 issues such as government-mandated shutdowns, increased spending on workplace safety measures, labor shortages, and supply chain issues.

 Moving forward, businesses may exchange boilerplate force majeure provisions for ones responsive to those struggles.
 Force majeure clauses aim to protect against an unexpected event that causes a party’s performance to be impossible or impracticable.
 Drafting these clauses may include an analysis of (1) identification of events that will explicitly qualify as an unexpected event, (2) “catch-all” language to qualify non-specified events, (3) identification of events that will not excuse a failure to perform (e.g., increased cost or economic hardship), (4) notice requirements of any party wishing to invoke force majeure, (5) mitigation duties, and (6) the scope of relief upon a failure to perform due to force majeure.